 Servo-assisted 2/2 way diaphragm valve

-- Servo-assisted diaphragm with diameter of up to DN40
+- Servo-assisted diaphragm valve with nominal diameter of up to DN40

 - Spring coupled diaphragm opens without differential pressure

-- Energy-saving double coil technology with kick and drop design
+- Energy-saving double coil technology with kick and drop variant

 If you'd like more information on our solenoid valves or have any projects where we may be able to help, please give us a call @ +1 800 325-1405, email email@example.com.